 Carlyle is a publicly traded partnership, which began trading on the NASDAQ market under the CG ticker symbol on May 3, 2012.
 Carlyle has three groups of owners: employees of Carlyle who are equity partners, strategic investors Mubadala Development Company and public unitholders.

 The companies, real estate and other assets in which Carlyle invests are owned by the funds that made the investments.
-As of December 31, 2016, the Carlyle Group has investments in more than 270 companies and 260 real estate assets.
+As of March 31, 2017, the Carlyle Group has investments in 270 companies and more than 275 real estate assets.

 Ours is a culture of performance through collaboration.
 Carlyle professionals work together seamlessly and selflessly across funds, industries and geographies to deliver the wisdom, knowledge and resources required to invest wisely and create value for our investors.
 We call our collaborative spirit One Carlyle.